 What's It Going To Take To End The Shutdown?
 5 Keys To Containing Coronavirus

-First things first: it's not yet time to end social distancing and go back to work and church and concerts and handshakes.
+First things first: It's not yet time to end social distancing and go back to work and church and concerts and handshakes.

 Public health experts say social distancing appears to be working, and letting up these measures too soon could be disastrous.
 Until there is a sustained reduction in new cases — and the coronavirus' spread is clearly slowing — we need to stay the course.